taiharry108/tb-project/README.md

 - username: test_user@test.com
 - password: 123456

+Another restriction is that there is only one manga and one chapter that you can read it on.

 ## Documentated Applications
 ### AC App
 It is a web application that allows you to read manga and watch anime from scraping different websites.
 You can create more scraping service under `ac-app/webapp/core/scraping_service`.